PaszaVonPomiot/KY-023/README.md

 Allows reading X and Y values from joystick connected to analog inputs.
 Includes following freatures:
 - finds stable reading of joy's neutral position (fixes issue with reading wobbling when joy is not being touched)
 - projects unequal axes to ideal axes (fixes issue with with reading not showing center when joy is in neutral position)
-- outputs 0-255 value to fit in byte (for easier transmission via eg. nRF24L01+) instead of joy's actual 0-1023
+- outputs 0-255 value to fit in byte (for easier transmission via eg. nRF24L01+) instead of joy's actual 0-1023; you can change XY_MAX_OUT to output required range
 - allows reversing axis output (0..255 -> 255..0)
+- defines deadzone where near center reading will output exactly central position

 ## Dependencies